-A. The Department of Administrative Services shall include the following:

-- (1) The Division of Personnel Management and Labor Relations. - (2) The Division of Purchasing. - (3) The Division of Motor Vehicles and Telecommunications. - (4) The Bureau of Asset Management and Labor Compliance.
+- A. The Department of Administrative Services shall include the following: - (1) The Division of Personnel Management and Labor Relations. - (2) The Office of Affirmative Action. - (3) The Division of Purchasing. - (4) The Division of Motor Vehicles and Telecommunications. - (5) The Bureau of Asset Management and Labor Compliance.